Parliamentary.ai

 Overview

-This bill mandates the UK Secretary of State to produce a report to Parliament assessing the potential consequences of removing the benefit cap.
-The report must analyze the impact on various social indicators and specific demographics.
+This bill mandates the Secretary of State to produce a report for Parliament assessing the potential consequences of removing the UK's benefit cap.
+The report must analyze the impact on various social indicators and specific demographic groups.

 Description

-The report is required to be submitted to Parliament in 2023.
-The bill defines "benefit cap" as any cap established under section 96 of the Welfare Reform Act 2012.
+The report is mandated to be submitted to Parliament in 2023.
+The "benefit cap" refers to the existing limitations on welfare benefits, as defined in the Welfare Reform Act 2012.

 Government Spending